 The Democratic Party is one of the two major political parties in the United States, and the nation’s oldest existing political party.
 After the Civil War, the party dominated in the South due to its opposition to civil and political rights for African Americans.
-After a major shift in the 20th century, today’s Democrats are known for their association with a strong federal government and support for minority and women’s rights, environmental protection and progressive reforms.
+After a major shift in the 20th century, today’s Democrats are known for their association with a strong federal government and support for minority, women’s and labor rights, environmental protection and progressive reforms.

 Though the U.S. Constitution doesn’t mention political parties, factions soon developed among the new nation’s founding fathers.

 Despite Washington’s warning against the danger of political parties in his famous farewell address, the power struggle between Federalists and the Democratic-Republican Party dominated the early government, with Jefferson and his supporters emerging largely triumphant after 1800.